-Water levels increased in four of the five BMF96 West Camp wells, while declining in the other well during 2007.
-Well BMF96-1D, which was completed into the Travona Mine workings, had water-level changes (increases) similar to the West Camp mines.
-These changes are shown in table 3.1.2 and on figure 3-3.
+Water levels decreased in all five BMF96 West Camp wells during 2008.
+Well BMF96-1D, which was completed into the Travona Mine workings, had water-level changes (decreases) similar to the West Camp mines.
+These changes are shown in table 3.2.1 and on figure 3-3.